Tarmuwa

 The members of the Emirate(King makers) consist of twenty title holders including the Emir.

 The present Jajere Emirate Council was installed as second class status in 1993 but later it was elevated to first class status in 2005 by the state governor Bukar Abba.

 Geography

-Tarmuwa Local Government Area covers a land area totaling 4,594 square kilometers.
-The region maintains an average temperature of around 34°C. Its topography is characterized by extensive dry and sandy flat lands, sparsely adorned with vegetation.
-Additionally, the average wind speed in Tarmuwa Local Government Area is recorded at 11 km/h.
+Tarmuwa Local Government Area covers a land area totaling 4,594 square kilometres or 1,774 square miles.
+The region maintains an average temperature of around 34°C/93°F. Its topography is characterized by extensive dry and sandy flat lands, sparsely adorned with vegetation.
+Additionally, the average wind speed in Tarmuwa Local Government Area is recorded at 11 km/h or 6.8 mph.

 Economic

 Trade holds a significant position within Tarmuwa Local Government Area's economy.
 The area hosts various markets, including the bustling Mafa market, where a diverse range of goods are traded among numerous buyers and sellers.
 Furthermore, Tarmuwa Local Government Area is involved in the rearing and sale of animals such as camels, donkeys, and rams.
 Additionally, the local economy thrives on other essential activities like pottery, mat and basket weaving, as well as blacksmithing.